charlieschwabacher/sinesaw/README.md

-The idea behind sinesaw is to create an in browser DAW with an interface similar to Ableton Live, but allowing concurrent collabarative editing by multiple users.
+The idea behind sinesaw is to create an in browser DAW with an interface similar to Ableton Live.
 In terms of latency and processing power, it is difficult for javascript to complete with native DAWs, but running in browser makes collaboration and sharing so easy that I think there is an interesting place for it.
 I hope the limited processing power will inspire creativity more than hold people back.

-Sinesaw is far from complete - so far it includes a piano roll editor, a working analog synthesizer, drum synthesizer, and sampler, and web midi input.
+Sinesaw is far from complete - so far it includes a piano roll sequencer, analog synthesizer, drum synthesizer, sampler, and web midi input.

 ### architecture